HKUST-RML/ddh_driver/README.md

 # `pyddh`

-`pyddh` is the python dirver and software utilities for our in-house direct-drive hand.
+`pyddh` *Rename to ddh-software* is our driver software that provides a user interface to our direct-drive hand.